Kurokabe/TorchGANime/README.md

     <img src=./assets/hes-so.jpg height="100" />
 </p>

-This original project is a Master thesis realised by Farid Abdalla at HES-SO in partnership with Osaka Prefecture University (now renamed to Osaka Metropolitan University) in Japan  is available on [this repository](https://github.com/Kurokabe/GANime).
+This original project is a Master thesis realised by Farid Abdalla at HES-SO in partnership with Osaka Prefecture University (now renamed to Osaka Metropolitan University) in Japan and is available on [this repository](https://github.com/Kurokabe/GANime).

 All implementation details are available in this [pdf](./assets/GANime_paper.pdf).